apmckinlay/natureapp/plants/pracone.md

 visibility: high
 aka: ["Mexican Hat", "Thimbleflower"]
 ---
-Prairie Coneflower's **tall cone** (up to 1.5 in) of dark tubular florets is surrounded at its base by 4-12 **backward-bending**, **yellow-orange petals**.
-It's easy to understand why it's also known as Mexican Hat and Thimbleflower.
+Prairie Coneflowers' **tall cones** (up to 1.5 in) of dark tubular florets are surrounded at their base by 4-12 **backward-bending**, **yellow-orange petals**.
+It's easy to understand why they're also known as Mexican Hats and Thimbleflowers.

-The plant flowers from **July** to **September** along the sides of roads or in dry grassland areas throughout western Canada, Ontario, and the west-central United States.
+The plants flower from **July** to **September** along the sides of roads or in dry grassland areas throughout western Canada, Ontario, and the west-central United States.

-Prairie Coneflower is 10-24 in tall with multiple stiff, grooved **stems**.
+Prairie Coneflowers are 10-24 in tall with multiple stiff, grooved **stems**.
 The **leaves** are deeply divided and up to 6 in long.

-**Did you know?** The mature seed head smells like licorice or anise when crushed.
+**Did you know?** The mature seed heads smell like licorice or anise when crushed.

 <!-- generated, do not edit -->
 **See Also:**